-The way to address the ISI problem lies in choosing narrowband subcarriers for transmission.
-Transmitting narrowband subcarriers addresses the problem of ISI by artificially lengthening the symbol time.
-The symbol time is lengthened by reducing the symbol rate, and the symbol rate is reduced by dividing the high-rate symbol stream into many low-rate symbol substreams, each with a lower symbol rate R_s/K (K is number of subcarriers).

-As a result, the symbol time of each low-rate symbol substream becomes T_sK .
-Thus, from the perspective of each low-rate substream of data symbols, each symbol experiences little ISI.
-This is so because when the symbol time of a symbol in the substream becomes large relative to the channel delay spread τ (i.e., $T_sK >> \tau$), delayed versions of a symbol have little effect on the next symbol.
+- Transmitting NarrowBand Subcarriers - Dividing the high-rate symbol stream into many low-rate symbol substreams, each with a lower symbol rate R_s/K (K is number of subcarriers). - Symbol time of each low-rate symbol substream becomes $T_s K$. - From the perspective of each low-rate substream of data symbols, each symbol experiences little ISI. - Because when the symbol time of a symbol in the substream becomes large relative to the channel delay spread τ (i.e., $T_sK \gg \tau$), delayed versions of a symbol have little effect on the next symbol.